jbonaiuto/bodb/bodb/docs/insert_data.rst

 *Title*

-The name of the SED entry.
+The name of the SED entry (i.e. Projection from AIP to F5)

 *Brief Description*